 However, researchers in the above study agreed that while adaptions may need to me made to meet the characteristics outlined above, this behavioural modality can be effective for autistic people.

 Firstly, let’s point out that anyone with unresolved trauma issues is best-placed seeking assistance from a professional talking therapist, rather than just utilising self-development and mindfulness tools.
 It isn’t wise to try to deal with trauma issues oneself; trauma and PTSD should be addressed in a safe, professional space (this professional space would include sessions with a Cognitive Behavioural Hypnotherapist, or other suitable clinician, either on Zoom or face-to-face.)
 There are also trauma-specific therapies such as DBT and EMDR that clients may like to look into, and trauma-informed polyvagal work can be beneficial.

 In mindfulness and stillness, we’re seeking (from a neuroception point of view), Immobilisation Without Fear.
 However, the traumatised brain often automatically goes to a defensive state to cope with life, presenting as anything from low mood to shutdown.
-Tools like meditations and focused attention exercises, while being beneficial to aid ‘presence’ and engage one’s parasympathetic 'safe and social' branch of the autonomic nervous system, as stand-alone tools are no substitute for talking therapy for traumatised individuals.
+Tools like meditations and focused attention exercises, while being beneficial to aid ‘presence’ and engage one’s parasympathetic 'safe and social' branch of the autonomic nervous system, as stand-alone tools, are no substitute for talking therapy for traumatised individuals.
 It's fair to say that individuals with unresolved trauma often find self-directed meditation difficult, unless they've first undergone therapeutic work.
 Being still, yet feeling safe, can be hard to achieve for a traumatised brain.

-However, if an individual is undergoing therapy, or is a non-trauma-affected person embarking on a self-improvement path, mindfulness and focussed attention exercises can be additionally beneficial.
+However, if an individual is undergoing therapy, understands their autonomic 'states', or is a non-trauma-affected person embarking on a self-improvement path, mindfulness and focussed attention exercises can be additionally beneficial.
 (I will develop a database of free audio resources on this site, found on these blog pages).